Jerry Hopkins (American football): Professional career

-The Houston Oilers selected Hopkins in the fourth round of the 1963 American Football League (AFL) draft, 31st overall.
+The Houston Oilers selected Hopkins in the fourth round of the 1963 AFL draft with the 31st overall pick.
 He was waived by the Oilers in early September without ever playing for the team.
 He signed with the Denver Broncos, and played in seven games for the Broncos in 1963 as a reserve linebacker and center.
 He had one interception.

 His best season came in 1964.
 Hopkins started all 14 games.
 He was the Broncos’ starting middle linebacker, and then moved to starter at left linebacker to replace the injured Tom Erlandson.
 Hopkins had a career high, and team leading, eight quarterback sacks and two interceptions.
 His two interceptions came during the last game of the season against the Oilers.
-The game also included a brief altercation between Hopkins and Oilers kicker/quaterback George Blanda; who kicked Hopkins in the buttocks after Hopkins had knocked Blanda down on an extra point kick (though the two appeared to carry no grudges after the game).
+The game also included a brief altercation between Hopkins and Oilers kicker/quarterback George Blanda; who kicked Hopkins in the buttocks after Hopkins had knocked Blanda down on an extra point kick (though the two appeared to carry no grudges after the game).
 He played with a painful shoulder injury during the 1964 season.
 A team representative called Hopkins the Broncos best linebacker in 1964.

 In 1965, Hopkins started nine games at middle linebacker for the Broncos, with one interception.
 In 1966, he started 13 games, playing all linebacking positions; with two interceptions and 1.5 sacks.
 In early November, Hopkins replaced Archie Matsos at middle linebacker.
 The Broncos had acquired Matsos in a trade before that season, and Matsos was so infuriated by the demotion to reserve that he left the team and was soon traded.